marijnh/Eloquent-JavaScript/18_http.md

 be escaped.
 The question mark, represented as `%3F`, is one of those.
 There seems to be an unwritten rule that every format needs its own way of escaping characters.
-This one, called _((URL encoding))_, uses a ((percent sign)) followed by two hexadecimal digits that encode the character code.
+This one, called _((URL encoding))_, uses a ((percent sign)) followed by two hexadecimal (base 16) digits that encode the character code.
 In this case, 3F, which is 63 in decimal notation, is the code of a question mark character.
 JavaScript provides the `encodeURIComponent` and `decodeURIComponent` functions to encode and decode this format.

 ```
 console.log(encodeURIComponent("Yes?"));